-Types of Research and Data Analysis Techniques
+Types of Research and Data Analysis Techniques.
 This type of research includes survey research, because it takes samples from one population and uses a questionnaire as a primary data collection tool.
-Quantitative research can be used for the purpose of explanation (explanatory or confirmatory), namely to explain the causal relationship and hypothesis testing (Singarimbun, 2006).
+Quantitativeresearch can be used for the purpose of explanation (explanatory or confirmatory), namely to explain the causal relationship and hypothesis testing (Singarimbun, 2006).
 The researcher did not randomize the sample nor control the variables.

 Research data were analyzed with descriptive statistics and hypothesis testing using Rank Spearman statistical tests with the help of the SPSS program for Windows 20.
-According to Trihendradi (2012), the criteria for determining whether the model is fit (the fit between the research model or measurement model with empirical data) is if sig (0.000) <a href="https://www.alpha.gov/alpha
+According to Trihendradi (2012), the criteria for determining whether the model is fit (the fit between the research model or measurement model with empirical data) is if sig (0.000) alpha (in this study the alpha significance level was set at 5%).

-Definition of Variable Operations
+Definition of Variable Operations.
 Land conversion is the use of land outside of agricultural activities either partially or completely.
 Transfer of land functions are grouped into: (i) entirely, respondents sell all land owned; (ii) in part, respondents sell part of their land owned; and (iii) a quarter, respondents sell a quarter of the land they own.